 Diane Alleva Cáceres was born in Washington, D.C. and grew up in Maryland and Virginia.
 She lives with her husband and daughter in Smyrna, Georgia.

-Her debut book of haiku is informed by childhood memories in Maryland exploring with her siblings the woods next to her family home and the beaches of Assateague Island; daily life in Georgia over the last few years; and annual summer visits to Lewes, Delaware with extended family.
+Her debut book of haiku - North Star quivering, published in 2021 and reviewed by Frogpond - is informed by childhood memories in Maryland, exploring with her siblings the woods next to her family home and the beaches of Assateague Island; daily life in Georgia over the last few years; and annual summer visits to Lewes, Delaware, with extended family.
 Her poetry is inspired by the works of Matsuo Basho, Jane Reichhold, Robert Hass, Jane Hirshfield, and Emily Dickinson.

 cool June day —